react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-prop.md

 }
 ```

-### `goBack` - Close the active screen and move back
+### `goBack`

+The `goBack` method lets us go back to the previous screen in the navigator.

-Optionally provide a key, which specifies the route to go back from.
-By default, `goBack` will close the route that it is called from:
+By default, `goBack` will go back from the screen that it is called from:

 <samp id="navigate" />